adamwong246/adamwong246.github.io/src/blogEntries/65/index.md

 2897, May

-I am chased.

-It is impossible, stupid, unbelievable, inconceivable!
 I am being chased.

+It is impossible, stupid, unbelievable, inconceivable, yet undeniable I am being chased by another craft

 Why?

-Can they not leave a single free mind unconverted?
+Can they not leave a single mind unconverted?
 In three years I have reached fifteen percent of the speed of light, and it must be clear that I am leaving and never coming back.
 Can one unconverted brain be a threat to them?
-Must their group brain really have the forced cooperation of every lump of thinking matter in the solar system?
-Can they think that if even one free-thinking brain escapes, they have lost?
+Must their group brain really have the forced cooperation of every lump of thinking matter in the system?
+Can they think that if even one doggo escapes, they have lost?
 But the war is a matter of religion, not reason, and it may be that they indeed believe that even a single free mind is a threat to them.
 For whatever reason, I am being chased.

 The craft chasing me is, I am sure, little different than myself, a tiny brain, an ion engine, and a large set of tanks.
-They would have had no time to design something new; to have any chance of catching me they would have had to set the chaser on my tail immediately.
+They would have had no time to design something new To have any chance of catching me they would have had to set the chaser on my tail immediately.
 How they were able to act so fast I cannot say.
 They only sent one chaser.
 They must be very confident.

-It is a race, and a very tricky one.
-I can increase my thrust, use up fuel more quickly, to try to pull away, but if I do so, the specific impulse of my ion drive decreases, and as a result, I waste fuel and risk running out first.
-Or I can stretch my fuel, make my ion drive more efficient, but this will lower my thrust, and I will risk getting caught by the higher-thrust opponent behind me.
+We are now in a tricky race.
+I can increase my thrust, using more of my precious fuel, to try to pull away, but if I do so, the specific impulse of my ion drive decreases, and as a result, I waste fuel and risk running out first.
+Or I can stretch my fuel, make my ion drive more efficient, but this will lower my thrust, and I will risk being caught by the higher-thrust opponent behind me.
 He is twenty billion kilometers behind me.
 I integrate his motion for a few days, and see that he is, in fact, out-accelerating me.

 Time to jettison.

 I drop everything I can.
 The transponder and radio I will never need again.
-It is a shame I cannot grind it up and feed it to my ion engines, but the ion engines are picky about what they eat.
-Two very valuable micro-manipulators I had planned to use to collect sand grains at my destination for fuel were discarded as well.
-My primary weapon has always been my body.
-Little can survive an impact at the speeds I can attain but I have three sand-grains with tiny engines of their own as secondary weapons.
-There’s no sense in saving them to fight my enemy; he will know exactly what to expect, and in space warfare, only the unexpected can kill.
+It is a shame I cannot grind them up and feed it to my ion engines, but the ion engines are picky about what they eat.
+Two very valuable micro-manipulators I had planned to use to collect building materials were discarded as well.
+I have three tiny missiles as secondary weapons, but there’s no sense in saving them for a fight; he will know exactly what to expect, and in space warfare, only the unexpected can kill.
 I fire each, one at a time, and the sequential kick of almost a standard gravity nudges my speed slightly forward.
-Then I drop the empty shells.

-Maybe he will slip up, and run into them.

-I am lighter, but it is still not enough.
-I nudge my thrust up, hating myself for the waste, but if I don’t increase acceleration, in two years I will be caught, and my parsimony with fuel will yield me nothing.
-I need all the energy I can feed to my ion drives.
-No extra for thinking.
-I need to go to sleep() now.
+Then I drops the shells in my wake.
+I am lighter now, but it is still not enough.
+I nudge my thrust up, hating myself for the waste, but if I don’t increase my acceleration, in two years I will be caught and my parsimony will yield me nothing.
+I need all the energy I can feed to my ion drives now.
+No extra for thinking, so I go to sleep().

-#
+---

 2900

 Still being chased.

-#
+---

 2905